 TRASH!
-A Collaborative ECO Art Exhibit was my most recent show in June 2016.
+A Collaborative ECO Art Exhibit was a collaborative show in June 2016.
 “I am fascinated with materials that most would call waste and creating something new from them,” says Peg Johnston, an artist at the Cooperative Gallery in Binghamton NY.
-TRASH! invites other artists, both local and national, to join a first- ever exhibit of Eco Art in this area June 2- 25th, 2016.
-Works using any of a variety of waste materials from paper to plastics, fabric to scrap metal, styrofoam to recycled wood are welcome.
-Beyond use of non-traditional art materials, works in this show will bring attention to the plight of our environment and our role in both creating and remediating destruction.
+TRASH! invited other artists, both local and national, to join a first- ever exhibit of Eco Art in this area June 2- 25th, 2016.
+Works using any of a variety of waste materials from paper to plastics, fabric to scrap metal, styrofoam to recycled wood were featured.

 For the “Book as Art” exhibit it is the form itself that I wanted to examine.
-I surround myself with books, reading voraciously, and savoring books, some more than others.
+I surround myself with books, reading voraciously, and savoring books.
 I am attracted to the physical paper and binding, as well as the illustrations and typefaces.
 But I don’t collect books, except as markers of my own history; actually, I am always looking for ways to share them or even get rid of them.
 Books have a hallowed place in my life but they are also disposable and some are ultimately ripe for recycling and adaptive re-use.